raywu/location-based-ar-tutorial/README.md

 <img src="https://miro.medium.com/max/2476/1*IymrgzbXR9j7TCqT3GSLNg.png">

 This project is forked from [https://github.com/nicolocarpignoli/location-based-ar-tutorial](https://github.com/nicolocarpignoli/location-based-ar-tutorial).
-These three, basic projects are used on [this tutorial](https://medium.com/chialab-open-source/build-your-location-based-augmented-reality-web-app-c2442e716564) about Location Based Augmented Reality on the Web, using AR.js v2.0.x.
+These four, basic projects are used on [this tutorial](https://medium.com/chialab-open-source/build-your-location-based-augmented-reality-web-app-c2442e716564) about Location Based Augmented Reality on the Web, using AR.js v2.0.x.

 + dynamic-places: places are added with remote APIs fetch, using Foursquare APIs.
 Need configuration (client id and client secret)
 + static-on-html: places are added using a static array via script: you have to manually insert valid gps coordinates in order to see places near you